 The coast station shall then prepare to transmit traffic on the working channel or frequency it has proposed.

-2.1.10 The acknowledgement of the received call should only be transmitted upon receipt of a calling sequence which terminates with an acknowledgement request.

-2.1.11 When a station called does not reply, the call attempt should not normally be repeated until after an interval of at least 15 min.
+2.1.5 When a station called does not reply, the call attempt should not normally be repeated until after an interval of at least 15 min.
 The same call attempt should not be repeated more than five times every 24 h.
 The aggregate of the times for which frequencies are occupied in one call attempt, should normally not exceed 1 min.

-The following procedures apply at the ship:
+2.2 The following procedures apply at the ship: